Linkage to County Results Areas

 WorkSource Montgomery is the County's designated workforce development organization.
 WorkSource Montgomery grows the County's economy by connecting businesses to the talented workforce and providing educational and training programs to residents.
 The organization also operates the County's American Job Center as required by the Workforce Innovation and Opportunity Act.

-BioHub Maryland at Montgomery County - NDA
+BioHub Maryland at Montgomery County

-BioHub Maryland at Montgomery County will be a state-of-the-art, multifunctional life sciences training facility, complementing existing Montgomery College and Universities at Shady Grove, which will use the National Institute of Bioprocessing Research and Training (NIBRT) biopharmaceutical manufacturing training and research.
-This training will be used to provide veterans, members of disadvantaged communities and others with the skills and knowledge they need to enter the life sciences field, to upskill the current life sciences workforce to excel further in this sector.
+BioHub Maryland at Montgomery County will be a state-of-the-art, multifunctional life sciences training facility, complementing existing Montgomery College and The Universities at Shady Grove, which will use the National Institute of Bioprocessing Research and Training (NIBRT) biopharmaceutical manufacturing training and research.
+This training will be used to provide veterans, members of disadvantaged communities, and others with the skills and knowledge they need to enter the life sciences field, to upskill the current life sciences workforce to excel further in this sector.

 Institute of Health Computing - NDA

-Montgomery County is a founding partner of the University of Maryland-Institute for Health Computing (UM-IHC) which is a unique collaboration among the University of Maryland, College Park (UMCP); the University of Maryland, Baltimore (UMB); and the University of Maryland Medical System (UMMS) in Montgomery County.
+Montgomery County is a founding partner of the University of Maryland-Institute for Health Computing (UM-IHC), which is a unique collaboration among the University of Maryland, College Park (UMCP); the University of Maryland, Baltimore (UMB); and the University of Maryland Medical System (UMMS) in Montgomery County.
 The County has committed $40 million over six years to help launch UM-HIC, and the universities will contribute five million per year during the next five years.
 This project serves as an anchor and attraction to developers and businesses in the Pike District by leveraging clinical expertise, health care data that may be unmatched in its diversity, cutting-edge computation, artificial intelligence, and immersive visualization to advance a wide spectrum of life sciences and healthcare research-including drug discovery, precision medicine, and population health.

 Conference Center - NDA